darksworm/aerospace-scratchpad/README.md

 - [Troubleshooting](#troubleshooting)
 - [License](#license)

-**Beta**: I use this daily, I'll try my best but there might be breaking changes till the 1.0.0 release.
+**Beta**: I use it daily, I'll try my best but there might be breaking changes till the 1.0.0 release.

 Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-scratchpad/issues) section.

 ## Demo

 https://github.com/user-attachments/assets/48642cc7-3a5f-4037-863a-eaa493a7b10c

 From [I3 User Guide](https://i3wm.org/docs/userguide.html#_scratchpad):
 > 6.21.
 Scratchpad